mr-snf/bubble-ai-auto-responder/README.md

 ## Notes

-- If OpenAI API is unavailable, the system falls back to keyword matching and macro responses.
+- If the GitHub model API is unavailable, the system falls back to keyword matching and macro responses.
 - Ensure all environment variables are set before running for full functionality.
 - For local testing, you can use dummy values for all environment variables.